fgallagher27/GreenValueNet/README.md

 - **Increasing computational power**
   - Sites such as Google colab offer free GPU credits, so this could be investigated to increase computing power
   - This would enable further hyperparameter tuning of the random forest and gradient boosting baselines, but would also allow a fuller randomised hyperparameter search for the neural network.
+- **Allowing number of hidden units to vary between layers**
+  - This would help the model learn more complex features and patterns, but may induce a tendency to overfit to the training set.
 - **Use of alternative packages to pandas**
   - Pandas is relatively memory intensive so alternative packages such as polars could be explored.
 By nature spatial datasets are large so this may constrain improvements here.